Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 How about something that isn’t so mind-numbingly oversimplified?

-How about we go nuts and bring some nuance into the conversation?
+How about we bring some actual nuance into the conversation?

 Let empathy be your guide

-Not just in a warm and fuzzy sense (though I mean sure, that too), but as an actual strategy.
+Not just in a warm and fuzzy sense, but as an actual strategy.

-Which is especially understandable when we’ve done endless pre-puppy research and been bombarded on all sides with the “YOU BETTER NOT SCREW UP YOUR PUPPY” messaging from the dog world.
+Because when you’ve done endless pre-puppy research and been bombarded on all sides with the “YOU BETTER NOT SCREW UP YOUR PUPPY” messaging from the dog world, the information overload can paralyze you and make you second-guess every move.

 So much advice out there, even the “positive” kind, conditions people to override their empathy.

 Ignore the crying.
-Only reward behavior you like.
+Only reward good behavior.
 Don’t give in or they’ll learn that crying works.
 Be consistent.
-Be strong.
 Don’t let them manipulate you.

 They’re a baby.
 A scared, confused, overtired, cranky baby.